“Evolutionary Games and Matching Rules” New working paper (March 2018),

 Other Work in Progress

-“Can social group-formation norms influence behavior?: An experimental Study” [Slides]
+“Can social group-formation norms influence behavior?
+An experimental Study” [Slides](please view slides in presentation mode)

 We investigate experimentally the impact of different group formation norms expressed by constant-index-of-assortativity matching rules.
 We implement a random matching rule as well as an assortative matching rule in a 12-player Hawk-Dove game setting.
 We test whether the different matching rule implementation affects participant behavior.
 Our findings suggest that increased assortativity induces lower aggression levels which is consistent with theoretical predictions.
 More than that, we get evidence of slow convergence towards equilibrium behavior.
 We also computationally evaluate the predictions of several learning models through simulations.